254In61/ocp4-on-aws/README.md

 3. Clone down the repository to your EC2 Jump Server:
    - ssh into your EC2
    - Change Directory to ~/  : $ cd $HOME
-   - Clone down this git repository : $ git clone -b develop <this git repo>
+   - Clone down this git repository : $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git

 4. Set these enviromental variables which the ansible playbooks will consume.